-You would agree with me that the bright yellow color of table egg is one of the desirable qualities preferred by most egg consumers.
+You would agree with me that the bright yellow color of laying chicken’s egg is one of the desirable qualities preferred by most egg consumers.
 It is believed that when the color of the egg’s yolk is bright yellow, the nutritious composition of the egg is adequate and the layer is fed with the right quality and quantity.
+Even though this is not true in most cases.

-Parts of the Non-nutritional components of poultry diet are the poultry feed additives.
-They are added to poultry feeds to improve feed performance and animal well-being.
+Parts of the components of poultry feed are the poultry feed additives.
+They are added to poultry feeds to improve feed performance and overall well-being of the chicken.
 Poultry feed majorly contains cereal and legumes; these two components take a larger percentage, like 95%, of the total feed formulation.
 Other ingredients are vitamins and minerals; they all play significant roles in poultry well-being.

 Importance of Pigmenters as poultry feed additives